bitfocus/companion-module-aja-kipro/HELP.md

 ### Configuration
 * Enter the IP Address of the device in the instance settings.
+* Set a request interval in milliseconds.
+Setting it to 0 will stop polling.

 ### To use the module
 Add an action to a button and choose the action you wish to use.